Silhouette of a man jumping over a rock on a hillside

 The Race to Resilience

-The Race to Resilience is the UN-backed global campaign to catalyse a step-change in global ambition for climate resilience.
+The Race to Resilience is the UN-backed global campaign to catalyse a step-change in global ambition for climate and nature resilience.
 It puts people and nature at the forefront in pursuit of a resilient world where we don’t just survive climate shocks and stresses, but thrive in spite of them.

 Finally, here are some practical questions you can raise in the boardroom to ensure your organisation is appropriately engaging with climate policy development: